lerskytech/Dialed-In/README.md

-# LeadNavigatorAI 2.0
+# SpreeLeads

-Welcome to **LeadNavigatorAI 2.0**, a powerful, full-stack lead generation tool rebuilt from the ground up for stability, scalability, and a professional user experience.
-This version replaces the previous fragile web scraper with the official **Google Places API** and introduces a persistent **SQLite database**, transforming it into a robust platform for discovering and managing business leads.
+Welcome to **SpreeLeads**, a powerful, full-stack lead generation tool designed for scalability and a professional user experience.
+It leverages the official **Google Places API** and a persistent **SQLite database** to provide a robust platform for discovering and managing business leads.

 [![Status](https://img.shields.io/badge/Status-Production%20Ready-green.svg)](#)
 [![Users](https://img.shields.io/badge/Users-Skyler%20%26%20Eden-blue.svg)](#)